 Clearly that first batch wasn’t right!
 The temperature was still FAR TOO HIGH.
 As with making regular macarons, I bake the trays one at a time; just as well, as at least I didn’t ruin the rest of the batter!
 I could easily correct it by reducing the oven temperature to 110°C fan (130°C) for the next batch.

 Bingo!
 It worked.
 For the vegan filling, I personally find it’s not that easy to find tasty vegan ideas to sandwich the shells together, as I can’t use the normal chocolate ganaches or buttercreams.
-The easiest to hand was homemade raspberry jam (reheated with some lemon verbena leaves and left to cool).
+I would need a lot of time to work on this part!
+The easiest to hand was homemade raspberry jam – or try it with this rhubarb, hibiscus & rose jam.
 Another easy alternative is classic peanut butter but that would look strange with pink.
 When ready to eat next day, I sprinkled them with some freeze-dried raspberry powder for that extra raspberry flavour.

 Vegan Macarons Recipe